AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXBasicObjectExtensions/Descendants__1_1.md

 ##### *includeSelf* (Optional)
 Type: [System.Boolean][3]
-if `true`, the provided caex object is included in the enumeration.
+if `true`, the provided CAEX object is included in the enumeration.

 #### Type Parameters